AlexandrosPol/Data-Science-Projects/README.md

 # Data Science Projects

 ## Description
-This repository showcases my work on various data science projects, utilizing R for statistical analysis and machine learning.
+This repository showcases my work on various data science projects, utilizing R and Python for statistical analysis and machine learning.
 Each project tackles a unique problem, from predictive modeling to pattern recognition in complex datasets.

 ## Table of Contents
 - [Installation](#installation)